|

 many of each tromino as needed.
 The locations of the tromino dots are shown on

+the grid but without the outlines.
 This initial version of the program does not support user play, so, for now,

 you'll have to print or copy this screen to work on solving the puzzle for